Skip to main content

 Do you offer driver education online for Warrenton students?

-Yes, and it's the most popular option for Fauquier County families.
-Our online driver education covers the same 30-hour curriculum as in-person.
-Students complete it from home at their own pace.
-The course costs $200.
-In-person classes are available at our Haymarket office if preferred.
+Yes, and it is usually the most convenient option for Fauquier County families.
+Our online driver education covers the same 30-hour curriculum as in-person classes.
+Students complete it from home at their own pace for $200.
+If you want the local setup details, see our Warrenton driver education page.

 Can adults take behind the wheel in Warrenton?

 Yes.
-Adults 18+ can take behind the wheel with just a Learner's Permit.
-No prior driver education is required for adults, though completing it lets you skip the 60-day permit waiting period.
+Adults 18+ can take behind the wheel in Warrenton with just a Learner's Permit.
+No prior driver education is required for adults, though completing driver education lets you skip the 60-day permit waiting period.
 Adult students meet at Eva Walker Park just like teen students.
-See our adult driving lessons guide.

 How is driving in Warrenton different from other areas you serve?